Loading bars simulator - Part four: Creating matching audio waveforms

 24-bit

-Invoking the raster bar generation program with these images as input, produced 2144 output frames, and 42.88 seconds of audio.
+Invoking the raster bar generation program with these images as input produced 2144 output frames and 42.88 seconds of audio.
 Here are a few samples of the output frames:

-Important file format notes: this video file is approximately 27.9 Mb.
-It uses the nut container format, and the lossless ffv1 video codec, with single channel, 8-bit linear pcm audio.
 The video content has been converted from RGB to YUV, and subsampled at 4:2:2, to better approximate the visual effect of PAL color encoding on the video signal, as it would have been seen on the original hardware connected to a television set.

 Project summary